abhiramkrishnayanam/PDF-Image-Exctractor/README.md

 ---

 ### 2. 🗂️ Add Text vs Image Classifier
-After extracting blocks, a lightweight **classifier (e.g., CNN)** can be applied to determine whether the cropped region is an image or text/noise.
-This reduces false positives.
+After extracting blocks, a lightweight **classifier (e.g., CNN)** can be used to determine whether the cropped region is an image or text/noise.
+This helps reduce false positives and improve extraction accuracy.

 ---

-### 3. 📄 Use PDF Structure with OCR Assistance
-Some PDFs do not embed images as raster content but as vector graphics.
-We can:
-- Combine **PyMuPDF rendering** with **Tesseract OCR** to ignore text-heavy areas.
-- Overlay OCR output to **exclude text boxes** from the image extraction phase.

----

 ### 4. 📏 Aspect Ratio and Color Histogram Filtering
 Improve pre-processing by:
-- Filtering out unlikely image regions using **aspect ratio ranges** more dynamically.
+- Filtering out unlikely image regions using **dynamic aspect ratio ranges**.
-- Using **color histograms** to differentiate between grayscale text areas and colorful images.
+- Leveraging **color histograms** to differentiate between grayscale text regions and colorful images.

 ---

-### 5. 🔍 Manual Review or Annotation Option
-Add a manual review UI to:
-- Allow users to select/deselect blocks before download.
-- Use **Streamlit's interactive components** for bounding box overlays and cropping tools.

----

-### 6. 📦 Export as Annotated PDF
-Instead of (or in addition to) saving cropped images:
-- Draw rectangles around detected image blocks.
-- Re-export the PDF with visual highlights to assist with auditing or annotation.

----

-By integrating these improvements, the application can evolve from simple contour-based detection into a more robust, AI-assisted image extractor — capable of handling a wide variety of PDF structures and layouts with higher precision.
+By implementing these improvements, the application can evolve from basic contour detection to a more robust, AI-assisted image extractor — capable of handling a variety of PDF structures and layouts with significantly better precision.